 The image above is of King Merovech (Creative Commons License) who is believed to be one of several barbarian warlords and kings that joined forces with the Roman general Aetius against the Huns under Attila at the Battle of Chalons.
 The Battle of Chalons is also called the Battle of the Catalaunian Plains, the Battle of the Campus Mauriacus, Battle of Troyes or the Battle of Maurica.
 The bloody, high-casualty battle took place on June 20, 451 AD, between a coalition led by the Roman general Flavius Aetius and the Visigothic King Theodoric I against the Huns and their vassals commanded by their king Attila the Hun.
 It is not known exactly how many guys were killed or how many guys were psychologically and physically butchered.
-The number of casualties numbered in the ten of thousands of needless male deaths and the number of guys who were needlessly wounded.
-Both sides had between 30,000 and 50,000 men.
+The number of casualties numbered in the tens of thousands of needless male deaths and the number of guys who were needlessly wounded.
 It was an only-guys-die battlefield since only guys were butchered on the battlefield.
 Healthy adult women in 451 AD had privileged access over men and boys to safety and security during war.
 Men were at the bottom of our gynocentric social hierarchy in 451 AD since they had the least amount of safety and security during any military battle.
 Men and boys also had the least amount of safety and security from doing the backbreaking work that no one else wanted to do.

 Before 450 AD, the Romans hold over Gaul had become weak, and Honoria, the sister, of Emperor Valentinian III, offered to marry Attila.
 The scheming, manipulative Honoria promised to deliver the Western Roman Empire as her dowry.
 Attila accepted Honoria’s offer, but immediately demanded that Valentinian be delivered her to him personally by her brother Roman Emperor Valentinian.
 Valentinian refused, and Attila began his war preparations.